d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 * `clang -Xclang -ast-dump srcfile`

-Progress: **sandbox-00-clang-ast** demonstrates how to inject code to a source-available binary.
+Progress: **sandbox-00-clang-ast** demonstrates how to inject code to a source-available project.

 <details>
 <summary>